atlassian/react-beautiful-dnd/README.md

 For common setup and usage issues `react-beautiful-dnd` will long some warnings to the `console`.
 These warnings are stripped from productions builds.

-How to drop the messages from your bundles:
+How to drop the developer messages from your bundles:

 - [webpack instructions](https://webpack.js.org/guides/production/#specify-the-mode)
 - [rollup instructions](https://github.com/rollup/rollup-plugin-replace)